Fawzia Mirza

 Fawzia Mirza is a Canadian film and TV director and screenwriter.
 Her work includes the award-winning feature film The Queen of My Dreams starring Amrit Kaur, the 2017 film Signature Move, and web series Kam Kardashian and Brown Girl Problems.
 She directed on the 2025 Hulu series Deli Boys.

 Personal life

 Mirza was born in London, Ontario, Canada, and grew up in Sydney, Nova Scotia.
-Her parents were born in India and migrated to Pakistan; they eventually moved to Indiana, where Mirza finished high school before relocating to Chicago.
+Her parents were born in India, her father in Delhi and her mother in Kanpur.
+They migrated to Karachi, Pakistan after the 1947 partition of India and eventually moved to Indiana, where Mirza finished high school before relocating to Chicago.

 Mirza came out as a Muslim lesbian in 2016, and describes herself as "a lesbian, Muslim, Pakistani, actor, activist, writer, producer, lawyer and creature of passion".

 Mirza lives in Los Angeles, California.
 She is married to film producer and media inclusion advocate Andria Wilson Mirza.

 Film and web series

 Mirza majored in English and political science at Indiana University in Bloomington, Indiana and then moved to Chicago for law school at Chicago-Kent College of Law.
 After two and a half years of working as a litigator, she changed professions to become an actor.
 She has focused on projects relating to the LGBT community, particularly relating to being a queer Muslim woman, "to gain visibility for women and Brown performers, and find space for queer stories".

 Her first short film The Queen of My Dreams she co-wrote, co-directed with collaborator Ryan Logan.
 As a young girl, Fawzia Mirza fell under the spell of Bollywood heroines and their promise of love and feminine perfection.
 As an adult, she looks back and re-imagines the epic romance in the classic film Aradhana, in a queer light.

 Her one-woman show Me, My Mom and Sharmila explores growing up queer and South Asian; in 2015 she performed it at the International Theatre Festival at the National College of Arts in Lahore.
 Also in 2015, she appeared in Emmy-nominated Her Story, a six-part series on the lives of trans and queer women.
 Mirza plays Ayesha Ali Trump, a fictional Muslim daughter of Donald Trump, in the mockumentary The Muslim Trump Documentary.
 She has made a number of award-winning short films including The First Session, Spunkle, Reclaiming Pakistan, The Streets Are Ours, Saya and I Know Her..